sasidharan10/sasidharan10/README.md

 ## 🙋‍♂️ Wanna Know About me??

+- 📚 I'm a BE CSE Grad

+- 👨‍💻 Looking for Software Engineer roles

 - 🌱 I’m currently solving **DSA problems**

 - 👯 I’m looking to collaborate on **DSA**

-- 👨‍💻 All of my projects are available at here
+- 💻 All of my projects are available in my [project](https://github.com/sasidharan10/Projects) repository.

 - 📫 How to reach me **ksasidharan98@gmail.com**

-- ⚡ Fun fact **I make beats.**

 </div>
 &nbsp;